Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Introduction

 Regulatory and standardization bodies such as ENISA and NIST emphasize the need for transparency, accountability, and operational readiness in AI-driven security systems \cite{ENISA,nist}.
 Yet, these principles are rarely addressed along with performance and explainability trade-offs.
 Explainable Artificial Intelligence (XAI) is essential for exploiting the potential of ML model decision-making and to promote trust by human experts \cite{hassija2024interpreting,saeed2023explainable}.
 Interpretability, the ability to explain or justify model predictions in a human-understandable way \cite{papernot2018deep}, is increasingly recognized as crucial in such contexts.

 In this regard, tree ensembles offer a practical alternative to complex, black-box models due to their simplicity and clarity in structuring decision paths for classification and regression \cite{shin2024fully}.
-According to Chander et al. \cite{chander2025toward}, decision trees can be employed when the features present in a dataset are dependent in nature, as in tabular data, which is the input type to network intrusion detection systems.
+According to Chander et al. \cite{chander2025toward}, decision trees can be employed when the features present in a dataset are dependent on each other, as in tabular data, which is the input type to network intrusion detection systems.
 Moreover, tree ensembles have demonstrated superior predictive performance over neural networks in several real-world, tabular-data applications \cite{shwartz2022tabular}.

 In 5G networks, integrating XAI into monitoring systems can help ensure both high accuracy in threat detection and clarity in response generation \cite{zou2024using}.
 Further research is essential to embed models in orchestrators that maintain interpretability without compromising performance aiming at regulation-compliant AI in 5G environments \cite{5gSurvey}.